MediciHouse07/Learning_Records/economic_money_banking.md

 - monetarism metalism vs keyansian chartalism

+## 2-6 Week 1 6/7

+2022/10/04

+- dealer can go in both direction, and they provide liquidity and they determine price
+- thus no market dealer no price

 # Lecture Week5
 ## Lec 1 The world that Badgehot knew
 ### 1-1 Video